duolingo/splinter/README.md

     # Pass as arguments the rule file followed by your source files
     ./splinter rules.txt index.js src/*.js
     ```
 1. See the output!
-The exit code will be 1 if violations are found.
+The exit code will be 1 if violations are found - useful for CI.

     ```text
     index.js:25:Remove trailing whitespace